IBM-Security/verify-keycloak-integration/hld.md

 _coming soon_

-#### 5.2.17 As a Keycloak end user (Jessica), I want to be able to modify my email for TOTP in case of wanting to change where my TOTP code gets delivered to
+#### 5.2.17 As a Keycloak end user (Jessica), I want to be able to modify my email for OTP in case of wanting to change where my OTP code gets delivered to

 _coming soon_

-#### 5.2.18 As a Keycloak end user (Jessica), I want to be able to modify my phone number for TOTP in case of wanting to change where my TOTP code gets delivered to
+#### 5.2.18 As a Keycloak end user (Jessica), I want to be able to modify my phone number for OTP in case of wanting to change where my OTP code gets delivered to

 ## 6. Design Details